 The DCPHC has released guidelines and information to assist the public with having a safe but Spook-taular Halloween!

-- Gatherings with non-household members should be fewer than ten (10) people, and maintain the 6-foot social distancing from one another to limit your exposure.
+- Gatherings with non-houshold members should be fewer than ten (10) people, and maintain the 6-foot social distancing from one another to limit your exposure.

 - Wear face coverings.
 Halloween masks are not sufficient to prevent the spread of germs.

 - Trick-or-treating and other like activities are considered unsafe as it is very difficult to prevent the spread of germs from handling candy and other fun prizes.